The History of the London Economics Study Group

-- To develop an understanding of Britain’s economic problems and policy responses, and to extend the analysis into a wider European context.
+- 2. To develop an understanding of Britain’s economic problems and policy responses, and to extend the analysis into a wider European context.

-- To broaden student social and cultural perspectives in a different society, and to stimulate the development of personal career objectives.
+- 3. To broaden student social and cultural perspectives in a different society, and to stimulate the development of personal career objectives.

 Classroom activities and lodging are conveniently located in the Bloomsbury district of central London – a short walk from the British Museum.
 This location in the heart of London maximizes students’ exposure to the many facets of cosmopolitan Euro-British culture.
 The location also provides ready access to important resources that serve the narrower academic purposes of the program.